Annapurna Circuit Trek 17 Days

 • Plug adapter (2 round pegs to 2 flat pegs)

 Everyone needs a visa to enter Nepal except Indian nationals.
-Citizens of the SAARC nations like Pakistan, Bangladesh, and Bhutan do not require visass for a period of 30 days.
+Citizens of the SAARC nations like Pakistan, Bangladesh, and Bhutan do not require a visa for 30 days.
 Fortunately, getting a Nepal visa is an easy process.
 Tourist visas are issued on arrival at the international airport and official overland entry points.
-However, travelers from Afghanistan, Iraq, Cameroon, Ghana, Somalia, Swaziland, Senegal, Zimbabwe, Nigeria, Ethiopia, and Liberia are not issued visas on arrival.
-After you arrive at the Tribhuvan International Airport in Kathmandu, you will find electronic kiosks that will assist your visa processing.
-Taking the completed form and paying the visa fee, you need to stay in the long immigration queue for your visa on arrival.
+However, travelers from Afghanistan, Iraq, Cameroon, Ghana, Somalia, Swaziland, Senegal, Zimbabwe, Nigeria, Ethiopia, and Liberia have yet to be issued a visa on arrival.
+After you arrive at the Tribhuvan International Airport in Kathmandu, you will find electronic kiosks that will assist with your visa processing.
+After taking the completed form and paying the visa fee, you need to stay in the long immigration queue for your visa on arrival.

 15 days – US$30, 30 days – US$50, and 90days – US$125